Feliks Koneczny: Theory of Civilizations

 Koneczny did not tie civilizational type to any particular race or nation.
 Hence, Poles could represent the Turanian type of civilization (as, according to Koneczny, did Józef Piłsudski's Poland) and Germans could represent the Jewish type.
-In his publication Hitleryzm zażydzony ('The Judaized Hitlerism') Koneczny claimed that Adolf Hitler was an example of the Jewish civilization type.
+In his publication Hitleryzm zażydzony ('The Judaized Hitlerism') Koneczny even claimed that Adolf Hitler was an example of the Jewish civilization type.
 On the other hand, an ethnic Jew could represent the Latin type of civilization.